mahesh15698/Hate_Speech_Classification/README.md

 # Hate_Speech_Classification
-This is Hate speech classification of Tweets
+This is Hate speech classification of Tweets Using LSTM